Assessing the impact of variance heterogeneity and misspecification in mixed-effects location-scale models: Discussion

 \section{Discussion}

-In this work, we have presented a set of simulations to study the impact of misspecification on mixed-effect location-scale models, with a focus on modelling heteroscedasticity as opposed to the assumption of constant residual variance made by standard linear mixed models.
+In this work, we present a set of simulations to study the impact of misspecification on mixed-effect location-scale models, with a focus on modelling heteroscedasticity as opposed to the assumption of constant residual variance made by standard linear mixed models.

 Our simulations offer valuable insights into MELSM.
 First, scale misspecification increases the variance of the location estimates but does not introduce bias.
 In contrast, location misspecification biases scale estimates.
 Therefore, all conclusions about covariate effects in the scale model are to be referred to the specific set of covariates and functional forms used in the location.
 Further, there is an interplay between the random effects in the location model and the residual variance.
 Different models for residual variance influence the standard deviations of the location random effects.
 Finally, misspecification of the model structure, such as neglecting a relevant covariate, leads to larger bias than misspecification of the functional form, as including relevant covariates helps account for part of their effects, even if the functional form is not correct.
-These insights show the critical importance of modelling residual variance, inviting statisticians to model this quantity even under imperfect knowledge of its structure.
+These insights highlight the critical importance of modelling residual variance, inviting statisticians to model this quantity even under imperfect knowledge of its structure.